 Course Selection for 2018-2019

-February 28: Course requests are due.
-Turn in your Career Cruising course sign-off sheet to the office.
+February 28: Career Cruising course sign-off sheets due at the office.

 Using Career Cruising to Select Courses

 Students will select their classes using Career Cruising.
 Course descriptions and a Course Booklet are available in Career Cruising.

 Click the Career Cruising link below to start exploring options and selecting classes.